 Metis Legacy: A Metis Historiography and Annotated Bibliography 2001 /FC109.
 M494 2001 /Second Floor & other locations.
 Includes Contributions Made by Metis People, and sections on history, women, identity, culture, languages literature, art, military service, and more.

 The second volume of this title is Metis legacy, volume II : Michif culture, heritage, and folkways /FC109.M494 Second Floor & other locations.

 Minnesota and the Manifest Destiny of the Canadian Northwest /E183.8.C2G55 Second Floor.
 Includes information on the Metis.

-Native Law /KE7709.W66 1994 Second Floor.
+Native Law /KE7709.W66 1994 Second Floor & other versions.
 Contains information on Metis, subdivided into sections on Definitions, Constitutional position of Metis, Manitoba Act 1870, Dominion Lands Act, Metis Settlements Act (Alberta), Metis Settlements Appeal Tribunal, Metis Settlements Land Protection Act (Alberta), then another section on Non-Status Natives and Persons of Mixed Blood.
 Remember when you are consulting legal materials that information may no longer be current.

 A study of the population of Indian ancestry living in Manitoba, 1959 /E78.M25A53 Second Floor.
 Chapter Three -The Population Under Study B) The Metis - includes the Metis in Canada, Manitoba Metis, distribution of population in Manitoba, information prior to 1870, in 1870, after 1870, in 1958, as well as sections on the position of the Metis in Manitoba communities.
 Other chapters offer employment, agriculture, education, and welfare information.